pydicom/pynetdicom/README.rst

 *pynetdicom's* main user class is
 `AE <https://pydicom.github.io/pynetdicom/stable/reference/generated/pynetdicom.ae.ApplicationEntity.html>`_,
-which is used to represent a DICOM Application Entity.
-Once an ``AE`` has been created you can:
+which is used to represent a DICOM Application Entity, and with it you can:

 - Start the application as an SCP by specifying the supported presentation contexts then calling